 - Crews must book time slots and boats on the book-a-row system

 - Captains will give priority when allocating boats to their crews competing for the Club as it is the Club’s policy to support these crews and to limit wear and tear on the more competitive equipment.

 - Members must record any faults discovered whilst using a boat in the boat booking book.

 - Members must not take parts from other boats without permission from their Captain and should record the facts in the boat booking book so that the necessary repairs can be made / parts can be bought.

 Classes of boat (traffic light system)

-An up-to-date boat register is posted in the bar, boathouse and on the clubhouse notice boards showing relevant details (weight, ownership, traffic light allocation for each boat).
+An up-to-date boat register is posted in the boathouse, showing relevant details (weight, ownership, traffic light allocation for each boat).

 - Private boats (labelled with a Red spot): these boats were not bought with the Club’s money and so are not available for Club members to row, without obtaining the owner’s express permission.

 - Protected boats (labelled with a Yellow spot):

 - These are the Club’s boats that the Club’s Captains have agreed to protect for the use of our most committed members – the crews who choose to train and compete on behalf of the Club.